MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/site-server-high-availability.md

 4. On the **Site Server In Passive Mode** page, provide the following information that's used to run setup and install the site server role on the specified server:

-     - Choose to copy installation files from the site server in active mode to the new site server, or specify a path to a location that contains the contents of the **CD.Latest** folder from the site server in active mode.
+     - Choose to copy installation files from the site server in active mode to the new site server.
+Or specify a path to a location that contains the contents of the **CD.Latest** folder from the site server in active mode.

      - Specify the same site database server and database name as used by the site server in active mode.

 5. Complete the wizard.
 Configuration Manager then installs the site server in passive mode on the specified server.